bhbam/GitHATS/README.md

 # GitHATS
-Example repository for the Git/GitHub HATS @ LPC
+Example repository for the Git/GitHub HATS @ LPC..